xinyumz/strapi-starter-project/docs/SETUP.md

 # Test connection with new user
 mysql -u cms_user -p multilingual_cms

-# If successful, you should see:
+# If successful, one should see:
 # mysql>

 # Exit the test connection